 Single-pass scanning, elastically scales horizontally across any cloud

 Private access falls under the Zero Trust Network Access, or ZTNA, model.
 Private access provides access to those resources that have no direct public access and are protected by firewalls or other restrictions.
 These resources are typically within a datacenter, within a corporate network or within a private virtual network inside of Azure or AWS.
-The iboss cloud provides role-based access to these private resources to these resources based on a user’s role within an organization.
+The iboss Cloud Platform provides role-based access to these private resources to these resources based on a user’s role within an organization.

 First, it is important to understand the difference between private access provided by ZTNA and Virtual Private Networks, or VPNs.
 Although both provide access to private resources, the way users are granted access to those resources via iboss private access is drastically different.

 We will start with a simple example to set the foundation for the concept.
 When watching a movie via a streaming video service like Netflix, the person watching the movie is provided access to the Netflix application which provides the movie.
 The end-user is not granted access to the Netflix data center network.
 In fact, there is zero-network access to the Netflix data center network that provides the streaming movie.
 The user is only granted access to the movie itself via the Netflix application.

 In contrast, with a traditional VPN, the user is granted access to the private corporate network to gain access to private applications.
 The VPN connects the user to the actual private network itself which then allows the user to connect to the private application.
 This is the equivalent of Netflix granting the movie watcher access to the Netflix data center network in order to access the Netflix application, which is not only unrealistic, but highly insecure.